 The COVID winter hardship payment is £100 for each child who gets free school meals because of low income.

-You can get the payment if you meet the eligibility criteria for free school meals.
+You could get the payment if you meet the eligibility criteria for free school meals.
 This is usually because you're on a low income or getting certain benefits.

 Check the full eligibility criteria for free school meals if you're not sure.

-You might also get the payment if you're experiencing financial hardship.
+You might also have got the payment if you're experiencing financial hardship.
 For example, if:

-- you're waiting on your first Universal Credit payment
+- you were waiting on your first Universal Credit payment

 - your immigration status means you cannot get help from the government